JesseDarr/dARM/README.md

 Double bearing actuators handle load perpendicular to the rotation axis better.
 They are used in joints that rotates on the vertical axis.

 Single bearing actuators are used in joints that rotate on the horizontal axis. **Note:** Joint 1 uses 2 single bearing actuators for increased power.
-This also eliminates the need for a doubl bearing actuator.
+This also eliminates the need for a double bearing actuator.

 Below is an explode animation of each flavor.
 They should give you a good idea of the sub components involved and are also a good assembly reference.